PhotoboothProject/photobooth/docs/faq/index.md

 ### Performance Notes

+- Processing is performed on the CPU, it requires faster hardware to achieve optimal performance (not recommended for Raspberry Pi 4 or older)
 - First processing may take longer as the AI model loads
 - Processing time depends on image size and complexity
 - Recommended max image size: 1024x1024 pixels for optimal performance